allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

   - a topic summary
   - a research question

-Students are expected to update these roadmaps as they undertake or finish tasks involved in developing projects.
+Students are expected to update these roadmaps as they undertake or finish tasks involved in developing projects, and will receive guidance about which parts to finish at key times in the research process.
+Overall, this product should accurately reflect successes, failure, stops, starts, and the overall shape of the process that takes place during this course.

 ##### Presentation Portfolio

 This course also gives students multiple opportunitites to develop their presentation skills.
 This course contemplates weekly presentations given on Mondays.
-Each presentation is short demonstration of research or skills progress in developing and presenting an idea, increasing in complexity over the course of the semester.
+Each presentation is a short demonstration of research or skills progress in developing and presenting an idea, increasing in complexity over the course of the semester.
 They, however, share one rule: presentations must be under `5` minutes in length (unless otherwise noted).
+Students are assigned to a presentation schedule.
+Prompts will be given for these presentations and they will relate to the work undertaken in the prior week.

 ##### Research Portfolio

 As a part of developing presentations and overall project completeness, students will keep an annotated research journal which posts links to, summaries of, and annotations about a wide variety of sources that motivate their project.
+Students are expected to have worked through at least `15` individual entries on research resources.
+Keep in mind that different kinds of tasks or problems may necessitate very different kinds of research, a topic that this course covers in discussions on what kinds of sources are considered authoritative.
+Keep in mind that the [Course Contract](CODE_OF_CONDUCT.md) contains the details of precisely how this portion of the `Process Journal` will be evaluated.